UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

       ( is-torsorial-computational-Id)
 ```

-### The induction principle for computational identity types
+### The induction principle for the computational identity types

 The computational identity types satisfy the induction principle of the identity
 types.
 This states that given a base point `x : A` and a family of types over
 the identity types based at `x`, `B : (y : A) (p : x ＝ʲ y) → UU l2`, then to
 construct a dependent function `f : (y : A) (p : x ＝ʲ y) → B y p` it suffices
-to define it at `f x refl-computational-Id`.
+to define it at `f x reflʲ`.

 ```agda
 module _